Synods and Councils

 - The House of Laity consists of lay representatives elected from each Deanery Synod as well as ex officio members including the lay representatives elected to General Synod.

 Representatives are elected for a three year term of office and meet 2-3 times each year under the Presidency of the Bishop of Exeter.
 Members of the Diocesan Synod are also members of The Exeter Diocesan Board of Finance Limited (a Company Limited by Guarantee) and they often form the electorate for elections to other bodies (such as the Bishop’s Council and Standing Committee).
-Generally meetings are held in the council chambers at County Hall in Exeter.
+Generally meetings are held in the council chambers at County Hall in Exeter or in other venues as best suits the agenda.

 The Bishop’s Diocesan Council